-1. In Current Science, redshift is the displacement of spectral lines, resonance peaks, etc., towards longer wavelengths or the red end of the spectrum, implying (if this is a Doppler effect) that a celestial object exhibiting this is receding; the extent of this.
+1. In Current Science, redshift is the displacement of spectral lines, resonance peaks, etc., of photons, towards longer wavelengths or the red end of the spectrum, implying (if this is a Doppler effect) that a celestial object exhibiting this is receding; the extent of this.

 - Spinfield hollow effects – the photon energy is reduced as it departs the spinfield of the light emitting object.
 This is the “gravitational” redshift.

 - Proper motion – the distance between the photon emitting source and the photon absorbing object is increasing.
 This is the “Doppler” redshift.

 - Zome pressure – the photon “bubble” uniformly increases in size during transport due to the pressure of Zome g-rise acting from within.
 This is the “Hubble” redshift based on the distance of travel.
 If you double the distance the redshift also doubles.